rockstor/rockstor-core/vagrant_env/README.md

 - Bring up a vagrant box VM
     ```shell script
     vagrant up
-    vagrant reload
     ```
-    The reload is required to fix the vm tools that get broken by the kernel update performed in the ansible provisioner. (build.sh does both of these for you.)

 - Reconfigure the vagrant box VM following a change to the Vagrantfile:
     ```shell script